typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 ## HTTP Basic Authentication

+> Note: From a cluster setup perspective, HTTP Basic Authentication for the ConductR CLI can be set up and enforced as described in the section [Securing the ConductR CLI with Basic Authentication](DynamicProxyConfiguration#Securing-the-ConductR-CLI-with-Basic-Authentication).

-To enable HTTP Basic Authentication, provide the following settings file in the `~/.conductr/settings.conf`.
+To enable HTTP Basic Authentication on the ConductR CLI, provide the following settings file in the `~/.conductr/settings.conf`.

 ```
 conductr {
   auth {
     enabled  = true
     username = "steve"
-    password = "letmein"
+    password = "stevespassword"
   }
   server_ssl_verification_file = "/home/user/validate-server.pem"
 }